-Graduate Studies at Vanderbilt - History of Islam
+Graduate Studies - History of Islam

 Vanderbilt University trains graduate students in all periods of Islam's history, from its origins in late antiquity to modernity, and in various regional settings.

 Our faculty works in multiple fields, including law, business, religion, imperialism, and nationalism.
 They have written on topics as diverse as early Islamic death rituals; politics and society in al-Andalus; Jewish-Muslim trade in the medieval Mediterranean; the political, religious and economic landscape of early modern Gujarat; Jewish identity in the Ottoman Empire; Islam in the modern Balkans; Nigerian responses to colonialism; and the rise of ISIS.

 Julia Philips Cohen (History/Jewish Studies)

 Emily Greble (History/German, Russian & East European Studies)

 Leor Halevi (History/Law)

 David Wasserstein (History/Jewish Studies/Program in Classical & Mediterranean Studies)

 William Murrell (2018) "Dragomans and Crusaders: the Role of Translators and Translation in the Eastern Mediterranean."

 Ashish Koul (2017) "Making New Muslim Arains: Reform, Law and Politics in Colonial Punjab, 1890's-1940s."